2006-2007 Year in Perspective

 In addition, CHIN provided member institutions with two thoughtful documents that explore how museums can more effectively extend their educational outreach through the Web:

-- Liberating Heritage Content to Classrooms Via the Web , an outcome of the previous year's Massive Change project; and
+- Liberating Heritage Content to Classrooms Via the Web (no longer available), an outcome of the previous year's Massive Change project; and

 - Defining an On-line Experience Unique to Heritage Institutions, a summary of the discussions and ideas that emerged from the CHIN Roundtable on E-Learning in Museums held in early 2006.